Schop/DX-Auth/README.md

-DX-Auth
+DX-Auth - CodeIgniter Auth Library
 =======

 Note
 ====
-Not ready for Version 2 or above.
+This was tested only in version 2 below.

 Introduction
 ====